garygause/portfolio-data-science/data-science-project-template/README.md

 ## Feature Generation

 Here we get our data ready for ML.
 Important features are identified and categorized.
+This is an iterative process.

 ## Exploring ML

 Based on our feature set and business questions, we begin exploring and identifying ML algorithms to test for fit to the task at hand.
 Is this a classification task?
-Is the data in the form natural language text or images?
+Is the data in the form of natural language text or images?

 ## ML Optimization

 Once we have an approach that appears to satisfy the needs of the business, then we begin optimizing it to get as much as possible out of our approach.
-This can include such activities as ensembling of different ML algorithms.
+This can include such activities as ensembling of different ML algorithms, new feature generation, identification of new data sources that may be needed, and research.

 ## ML Reporting